ritza-co/handbook/docs/style-guide/Style.md

     * by pressing `a` and then `w` in command mode
     * by pressing `ctrl + a`

-✅ Rather restructure to use separate bullet lists

-You can add widgets from the menu
+✅ You can add widgets from the menu
 * by clicking on `file` -> `add widget`
 * by clicking on `help` searching for `add widget` and hitting `enter`

 or with a keyboard shortcut
 * by pressing `a` and then `w` in command mode
 * by pressing `ctrl + a`

-## Avoid 'marketing' speak

-Never try to sell something to the reader.
-Don't say a product makes things easy, that a design is beautiful, or use any text that you might find on a SaaS landing page.

-## Link as Much Context as is Useful
+### Link as much context as is useful.

-Choosing what text to link out to an additional resource is more an art than a science.
+Choosing what text to link to an additional resource is more an art than a science.
 The main rule is that it should be as clear as possible to the reader what is being linked to, but keep it simple.

 * ❌ "[You can follow the widget guide](#) to learn more"
 * ❌ "You can follow the widget [guide](#) to learn more"